Menu

 Geopolitical Alpha

 Geopolitics has always been an intriguing puzzle to me—an intricate, multi-layered game theory problem with no obvious level of abstraction to rely on.
-Nations are governed by individuals whose decision-making processes do not always align with the interests of the sovereign entities they represent.
-For example, Marko Papic highlights that during the 2019 Brexit negotiations, Boris Johnson was effectively playing a three-level game: managing internal Tory divisions, securing Conservative dominance over Labour, and navigating Britain’s global standing.
-Only by considering the interplay of these three games could an analyst make an informed prediction about the negotiation outcomes—alongside subtler but equally significant dynamics, such as Brussels’ incentive to “make an example out of Britain.”
+Nations are governed by individuals whose decision-making processes do not always align with the interests of the people they represent.
+For example, Papic highlights that during the 2019 Brexit negotiations, Boris Johnson was effectively playing a three-level game: managing internal Tory divisions, securing Conservative dominance over Labour, and navigating Britain’s global standing.
+Only by considering the interplay of these three games could someone make an informed prediction about the negotiation outcomes.
+This is in addition to subtler but equally significant dynamics, such as Brussels’ large incentive to “make an example out of Britain”, - adding as much friction and foolery as possible to rigorously impede negotiations so they don't result in a net positive for British people post-Brexit.

-Unsurprisingly, Geopolitical Alpha takes a strongly practical approach—its focus is on gaining an edge, not on theoretical analysis.
-Papic’s primary goal is to provide readers with a method for evaluating geopolitical events through the lens of investment decisions, accounting for both uncertainty and market positioning.
+Surprisingly simple and bare of any sophsticated trickery, Geopolitical Alpha takes a strongly practical approach—its focus is on gaining a grounded thinking edge, rather than on theoretical analysis of events.
+Papic offers a clear method for digesting geopolitical events by modelling how real-world actors make decisions under uncertainty—highlighting incentives, constraints, and likely responses—rather than relying on idealised theories or retrospective analysis.
 He explicitly presents his framework as descriptive rather than prescriptive—designed to understand the world as it is, rather than how it should be.
 In this pursuit, he champions what he calls “professional nihilism.”

-Overall, Geopolitical Alpha has given me a sharper lens through which to refine my probability assessments of global events.
+Overall, he has given me a sharper lens through which to refine my simplistic parsing of global drama.

 Notes